egernst/k8s-testing-scripts/k8s/README.md

+Some helper files for quickly running a couple of k8s tests showcasing Clear Containers.

 ## Generic Example:

+test.sh contains a script which will do cleanup, bringup a single machine cluster, setup flannel and then startup 2 pods: a trusted nginx pod and an untrusted nginx pod.

 ## Side Car Example:

-1. Bring up k8s cluster
+1. Bring up k8s cluster by making use of test.sh

 2. Start side car pod